Vice-Chancellor's Scholarship terms and conditions

 2. Eligible courses

-2.5 Students awarded the Vice-Chancellor's Scholarship will receive a £1,000 scholarship in the first year only.
-The scholarship will be split into 2 equal instalments of £500, which will be paid in October 2019 and January 2020 (subject to students registering and providing their bank details).
+2.4 Students awarded the Vice-Chancellor's Scholarship will receive a £1,000 scholarship in the first year only.
+The scholarship payment is subject to students registering and providing their bank details.
 The University of Portsmouth will inform eligible applicants of how and when these payments will be made at the earliest available opportunity.

 3. Academic criteria